evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * **LLM-as-a-judge**.
 Prompt LLMs to categorize or score texts by custom criteria.
 * **Similarity metrics**.
 Measure semantic similarity between pairs of text.

-To view the evaluation results, you will first generate visual Reports in your Python environment.
-In the following sections of the tutorial, you'll explore other formats like conditional Test Suites and live monitoring Dashboards.
+To view the evaluation results, you will generate visual Reports in your Python environment.
+In the following sections of the tutorial, you'll also explore other formats like conditional Test Suites and live monitoring Dashboards.

+It is recommended to map the data schema to make sure it is parsed correctly.

 **Create column mapping**.
-Map the data schema to make sure it is parsed correctly.
+Identify the type of columns in your data.
 Pointing to a "datetime" column will also add a time index to the plots.

 ```python
 column_mapping = ColumnMapping(